 There are many reports on Hunton stratigraphy, and fossils from each rock unit have been classified and distinguished within several scientific publications.
 Interpretations regarding specific bioassemblages however, are less numerous.
 This is probably because the “faunal zones” must be repeatedly observed in order that they may be delineated and characterized.
 My knowledge of these aspects of the Old Hunton town site locality has been greatly aided by years of surface collecting, which began in the early 1980s, and has continued since acquiring this outcrop in 2003.
 While certain trilobite horizons have been known about for decades that have yielded outstanding museum quality specimens, other trilobite layers or zones within the Haragan and Bois D’Arc formations are also known to exist.

-My experience with the Haragan formation has led me to believe that there are complete Huntonia trilobites within the beds beneath the Haragan bench, followed by a sporadic zone of up to 10 feet of vertical section that has Reedops deckeri trilobites, with perhaps at least one instance of a specific layer containing Reedops deckeri trilobites.
+My experience with the Haragan formation has led me to believe that there are complete Huntonia trilobites within the beds beneath the Haragan bench, followed by a sporadic zone of up to 10 feet of vertical section that has Reedops deckeri trilobites, with perhaps at least more than one instance of a specific layer containing Reedops deckeri trilobites.
 Some feet below this zone are the layers that are commonly mined from the Haragan formation, which contain a number of different trilobites in variable associations that have been well documented at Black Cat Mountain.

 Ten or twenty feet lower occurs an interval, or at least, a specific layer that features an association of Cordania falcata and Cyphaspis carrolli, along with other minor infauna and brachiopods that is traceable.
 There are one or more Paciphacops and Kainops associated layers above and below this “zone” within intervening strata.
 Some notable trilobite layers also exist at the bottom of the Haragan exposure that contain Huntonia and Paciphacops, along with other trilobites.
 The full extent of what could be anticipated from each layer within the outcrop would require extensive sampling.
 Then the order of the bioassociations that exist could be identified and characterized.
 Many trilobite species appear to occur in different assemblages throughout the Haragan formation.